boyangshang/FADS/README.md

 - max_iter_list: a python list of possible choices of 'max_iter'; see [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement) for the definition of 'max_iter'.
 Default value is [10, 50,100].
 - nfold: integer; how many folds to use for the Cross-Validation(CV) procedure.
 Default value is 3.
 - init_list: a python list of possible choices of 'init_params'; see [Diversity Subsampling Without Replacement](#diversity-subsampling-without-replacement) for the definition of 'init_params'.
 Default value is ['kmeans', 'random'].
-- fraction: a float ranging from 0 to 1; a random subset of size &LeftFloor;fraction*N&RightFloor; will be selected from the data for the CV procedure.
-Here N denotes the data set size and &LeftFloor;fraction*N&RightFloor; denotes the largest integer not larger than N/2.
-Default value is 1.0.
+- fraction: a float ranging from 0 to 1; a random subset of size &LeftFloor;fraction&times;N&RightFloor; will be selected from the data for the CV procedure.
+Here N denotes the data set size and &LeftFloor;fraction&times;N&RightFloor; denotes the largest integer not larger than fraction&times;N. Default value is 1.0.

 ***Outputs:***

 There is not output for the tune_params_cv function; the selected best hyper-parameter setting will be stored internally in the FADS class.

 The tune_params_cv function follows the following algorithm to tune the hyper-parameters.
 Suppose that there are t = 1, &hellip; T different hyper-parameter settings to choose from.
-- Randomly choose a subset of the entire data set with size &LeftFloor;fraction*N&RightFloor;;
+- Randomly choose a subset of the entire data set with size &LeftFloor;fraction&times;N&RightFloor;;
 - Do a k-fold CV (k = nfold) and compute the testing log-likelihood L<sub>t</sub> for t = 1, &hellip; T, using the data subset selected in the above step.
 At the same time, for each hyper-parameter setting indexed by t = 1, &hellip; T, record the average fitting time over all folds as the computational-cost score C<sub>t</sub>;
 - Find the highest testing log-likelihood, say L<sub>max</sub>;
 - Sort {C<sub>1</sub>, &hellip;, C<sub>T</sub>} is non-desending order and store the corresponding indices as j<sub>1</sub>, &hellip;, j<sub>T</sub>, such that C<sub>j<sub>m</sub></sub> <= C<sub>j<sub>n</sub></sub>, as long as 1 &le; m &le; n &le; T;
 - Find the smallest t such that |L<sub>max</sub>-L<sub>j<sub>t</sub></sub>|/L<sub>max</sub> < 1&percnt;,  t = 1, &hellip; T; denote it as t<sub>best</sub>;
 - The hyper-parameter setting with index j<sub>t<sub>best</sub></sub> will be chosen as the best one.

-By [[1]](#1), setting ncomponent = 32, max_iter = 10, update_iter = 1, and init_params = ’kmeans’ works well for all tested examples with various data distributions in 2D and 10D in their experiments, including product forms of standard normal, exponential, gamma, geometric distributions, and a mixture of multivariate Gaussian distributions.
-So we use this setting as the default hyper-parameter setting for the **FADS** package.

 For the choice of ’update_iter’, larger values of ’update_iter’ usually lead to better accuracy in density updating, at the price of longer runtime.
 Since in the DS algorithm, previously obtained GMM parameters are used as initial guesses for the updating process, we suggest using a smaller value for update_iter than max_iter for better computational efficiency.
 The default setting is update_iter = 1.
 Note that ’update_iter’ will not be tuned by the tune_params_cv function and the user is expected to use the default setting or to specify it explicitly.

+By [[1]](#1), setting ncomponent = 32, max_iter = 10, update_iter = 1, and init_params = ’kmeans’ works well for all tested examples with various data distributions in 2D and 10D in their experiments, including product forms of standard normal, exponential, gamma, geometric distributions, and a mixture of multivariate Gaussian distributions.
+So we use this setting as the default hyper-parameter setting for all functions in the **FADS** package.

 The code for hyper-paramter tuning using tune_params_cv is shown below.
 Here the possible choices of ’ncomponent’, ’max_iter’ and ’init_params’ are respectively {2, 15, 30}, {10, 100} and {’kmeans’}.
 We use a random subset of the data with size &LeftFloor;N/2&RightFloor; to perform this task.